Watford Borough Council is committed to an ongoing redevelopment programme that is set to secure economic prosperity for

 The £6.6million Heritage Lottery and Big Lottery funded restoration of Cassiobury Park will properly celebrate the history of the park whilst bringing its facilities into the 21st century.

 We have created an eco-friendly new hub building that will become the heart of the park, and provide improved changing facilities for the pools, sports changing rooms, a new kiosk and upper floor café.

 Duration of project: 2015 - 2017

 Metropolitan Line Extension

-Current status: Ongoing work to divert utilities (water, gas, electricity and comms) will take place in the Watford Road/ Baldwins Lane roundabout area.
+Current status: Ongoing work to divert utilities (water, gas, electricity and communications) will take place in the Watford Road/ Baldwins Lane roundabout area.
 Traffic management measures will vary during this time and may involve lane footpath closures.

 The Metropolitan Line Extension will greatly enhance the rail network for those living, working and visiting the area.
 It will support growth and regeneration in the Watford area by creating new links to Watford General Hospital and the new health campus, Croxley Business Park and Cardiff Road Industrial Estate.